keith-ratcliffe/555-timer-projects/README-555-History.md

 The name is often assumed to have come from the chip's three internal 5K-Ohm resistors, which are responsible for controlling the voltage (V) thresholds that drive the chip's primary functions.
-However, Hans Camenzind has refuted this, stating that the name was arbitrarily chosen by Signetics marketing manager Art Fury, making the resistor value a coincidence.
+However, Hans Camenzind has refuted this, stating that the name was arbitrarily chosen by Signetics marketing manager Art Fury, making the internal resistors purely a coincidence.
+Odd coincidence though, IMHO

 # Common 555 Applications